How to Dissolve an LLC Properly? (In a Few Easy Steps)

 A disappointed man thinking the reason why owners dissolve LLC

-Because our business relied on cloud services, software licenses, and online platforms, we ensured that the account data was locked and securely archived, preventing disruption to ongoing operations and future audits.
+Because our business relied on cloud services, software subscriptions, and online platforms, we made sure all account data was securely archived before canceling.
+You'll want that data accessible if there's ever a future audit.

 How to Dissolve an LLC - Custom State Guides: